Project-Silicium/Guides/README.md

 ## [General Guides](General/README.md)

-  - This Section contains Guides like: Installing Windows/Linux.
+  - This Section contains Guides like: Installing Windows or Linux.

 ---